Periodic multi-pulses and spectral stability in Hamiltonian PDEs with symmetry: Existence of periodic multi-pulses

 In this section, we prove the existence of periodic multi-pulse solutions to \cref{genODE}, which are multi-modal periodic orbits that remain close to the primary homoclinic orbit.
 Heuristically, we construct a periodic multi-pulse by gluing together multiple copies of the primary pulse end-to-end in a loop (\cref{fig:permultipulse}).

-\noi A periodic $n$-pulse can be described by $n$ pulse distances $2 X_0, \dots, 2 X_{n-1}$, as shown in \cref{fig:permultipulse}.
+A periodic $n$-pulse can be described by the $n$ pulse distances $X_0, X_1, \dots, X_{n-1}$.
+The distances between consecutive pulses are $2X_i$, as shown in \cref{fig:permultipulse}.
 The period of the orbit is $2X$, where $X = X_0 + \dots + X_{n-1}$.
 A periodic $n$-pulse requires one more length parameter than an $n$-pulse on the real line, since we need one more connection to ``close the loop''.
-Rather than describing a periodic multi-pulse by the ``physical'' pulse distances $X_i$, we will use a parameterization which is both more mathematically convenient and captures the underlying geometry necessary for a periodic $n$-pulse to exist.
+Rather than describing a periodic multi-pulse by the ``physical'' pulse distances $X_i$, we will use a parameterization which is more mathematically convenient and captures the underlying geometry necessary for a periodic $n$-pulse to exist.
 This parameterization is an adaptation of that in \cite{SandstedeStrut,Sandstede1998} to the periodic case.
 Let

 where $\alpha_0$ and $\beta_0$ are defined in \cref{hyp:hypeq}.
 Define the set

 which is a complete metric space.
 We will use $r \in \mathcal{R}$ as a scaling parameter.
 The parameterization is defined as follows.